 At the end of the 19th century, most of the Muslim lands went under the colonial European powers.
 The colonial rules caused a new concept of the Ummah (Khalid Masud, 2007).
-The dominant school of thought - Ash'ari - was slowly influenced by the European legal codes, nation-states and emerged instead.
+The dominant school of thought - Ash'ari slowly influenced by the European legal codes, and nation-states emerged instead.
 Muslims under nation-states of Europe began to feel culturally separate from the Ummah.
-As a result, the first voice against the Khilafah (leadership) rose by Ali 'Abd al-Raziq in his book, al-Islam, he argued that the Caliphate had no canonical nor a rationale in Islam (Reshid Rida, 1922).
+As a result, the first voice against the Khilafah (leadership) rose by Ali 'Abd al-Razig in his book, al-Islam, he argued that the Caliphate had no canonical nor a rationale in Islam (Reshid Rida, 1922).
 The concept of Ummah appears to be very much entwined within the context of traditional Muslim political theory.
 But the political changes which took place in the 20th century like separation of the Khilafah from the sultanate being a state authority and later abolishing of Caliphate in 1923 in Turkey, created a political shock but gave birth to a new political concept of the Ummah.
-Rashid Rida in his book, "al-Khilafah" recreates the theory of Khilafah in accordance with the modern context.
-He emphasized so much on the institution as to use these concepts like ijma, ijtihad, shura, etc. to reorganize the concepts of political authority which provided the bases to the concept of the Muslim Ummah (Reshid Rida, 1922).
+Rashid Rida in his book. "al-Khilafah" recreates the theory of Khilafah in accordance with the modern context. emphasized so much on the institution as to use these concepts like ijma, ijtihad, shura, etc. to reorganize the concepts of political authority which provided the bases to the concept of the Muslim Ummah (Reshid Rida, 1922).

 Afterward, an idea of communal unity emerged and Muslims were directed by this concept, to be faithful not to their nation-states' authority but to a more collective concept of their community which may be called Ummah.
 Hence, there are contradictions between the classical Muslim concept of the Ummah and its modem concept as "nation" which has been deepened in this century.
 And finally the second term, territorial nationalism has come to the scene.
 The communal territory was considered restricted to only citizenship of particular nations, but not to all communities with the same belief or values having language, common state, race, etc. All Muslims were connected to one another only with their faith not with their status of citizenship living in the other territories.
 Therefore, the idea of Muslim Ummah is with the passage of time turned into a term of "national Ummah".
-Like many other nations, it formed a particular system having internal coherence and а superstructure that is self-sufficient in which politics is reframed and consolidated specific realities (Siddiqi, 2010).
+Like many other nations, it formed a particular system having internal coherence and a superstructure that is selfsufficient in which politics is reframed and consolidated specific realities (Siddiqi, 2010).

-1.7 The Concept of the Ummah in the Perspective of Globalization

-The factors involved in forming the Islamic concept of Ummah are religious, ethnic and finally geographical.
-The present world is obviously running towards the era of global civilization to be a global community.
-Regarding the Muslim community, the rapid progress during the last centuries caused a paradigm shift about the concept of the Ummah.
-Although, the classical Muslim iurists and theologians realized а distinction between the land of Muslim territory 'Dar al-Islam' and non-Muslim territory 'Dar al-Harb' to describe the land for the Ummah.
+1.7 The Concept of the Ummah in the Perspective of Globalization the last centuries caused a paradigm shift about the concept of the Ummah.
+Although, the classical Muslim jurists and theologians realized a distinction between the land of Muslim territory 'Dar al-Islam' and non-Muslim territory 'Dar al-Harb' to describe the land for the Ummah.
 According to them, Islamic theories can no longer classify in the ways as non-Muslim states were centuries ago.
 Now, the West has to be classified as the land of the treaty 'Dar al-'Ahd' and frontiers of Ummah are defined keeping in view the geographical, national or social boundaries (Siddiqi, 2010).